jboss-developer/jboss-brms-quickstarts/helloworld-cep/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) before testing the quickstart.

-Start the JBoss Server
+Start the JBoss EAP Server
 ----------------------

-1. Open a command prompt and navigate to the root of the JBoss server directory.
+1. Open a command prompt and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server:

         For Linux:   JBOSS_HOME/bin/standalone.sh